-- primary vegetation – this protects all native vegetation (shown as light pink on the Vegetation management areas map)
+- Primary vegetation – all native vegetation.
+Light pink areas on the Vegetation management areas map.

-- secondary vegetation – this protects native trees that are greater than 4m tall or with a trunk circumference of 31.5cm or greater, measured at 1.3m from the ground (shown in light green on the Vegetation management areas map).
+- Secondary vegetation – native trees that are greater than 4m tall or with a trunk circumference of 31.5cm or greater, measured at 1.3m from the ground.
+Light green areaas on the Vegetation management areas map.

-You can find out if there is protected vegetation on your property through the Logan PD Hub:
+To find out if there is protected vegetation on your property:

 Queensland legislation states that:

-- lopping a tree means cutting or pruning its branches, but does not include removing its trunk and cutting or pruning its branches so severely that it is likely to die.
+- Lopping a tree means cutting or pruning its branches.
+Lopping does not include removing its trunk and cutting or pruning its branches so severely that it is likely to die.

-If you want to clear protected vegetation, you may need to get approval (an operational works – vegetation clearing approval).
+If you want to clear protected vegetation, you may need to get approval.
+This is known as an Operational works – vegetation clearing approval.

-You do not need to get approval for clearing vegetation if the vegetation complies with the exemptions outlined in the Logan Planning Scheme 2015 (Tables of assessment for the biodiversity areas overlay).
+You do not need to get approval to clear vegetation if the vegetation complies with the exemptions outlined in the Logan Planning Scheme 2015 (Tables of assessment for the biodiversity areas overlay).
 However, all native vegetation clearing within an area mapped by the Waterway Corridor and Wetland Overlay requires approval.